namgungssi/lab-bonus/README.md

 # analyzing
-let's find out exactly what is going on;
+Let's find out exactly what is going on;

 a. first line requires the HTTP module that ships with Node.js and makes a pathway through the variable 'http'